 The online scenario is the homework part of a lesson plan and should be followed by a debrief session.
 Download the Facilitator’s Guide here.
 Learners need a debrief, some structured way to discuss how they are going to get through those first few days on the job, draw conclusions, build models and identify how they are going to change what they do.

-Feel free to add your thoughts to the scenario below.
+Feel free to add your thoughts to the comments section below.

 This decision-making scenario was developed by;

-Dr. Joe Brady is an assistant lecturer with the Dublin Institute of Technology (DIT), in the School of Chemical and Pharmaceutical Sciences.
+Dr. Joe Brady is full-time practicing Validation Lead and an assistant lecturer with Technological University Dublin (TU Dublin), in the School of Chemical and Pharmaceutical Sciences.
 Joe is a certified trainer and highly experienced in competency-based training.
-He designs and prepares educational modules and full academic courses ranging from MSc, MEngSc.
+He designs and prepares educational modules and full academic programs ranging from MSc, MEngSc.
 BSc, to Certificate level, for a range of academic institution.

-He is also a supervisor for MSc/MEngSc and Ph.D. theses.
-Joe has over seventeen years project experience in the pharmaceutical, biopharmaceutical, and medical device industries in Ireland, Singapore, China, The Netherlands, France and the USA.
+He is also a supervisor for MSc/MEngSc and PhD theses.
+Joe has over seventeen years of project experience in the pharmaceutical, biopharmaceutical, and medical device industries in Ireland, Singapore, China, The Netherlands, France and the USA.